How to Show or Hide Your Mobile Device Name in Windows Share on Windows 11

 - If you want to disconnect your phone later, don’t forget to sign out from the device in Settings.

-For more help, you can check out this detailed guide on allowing your PC to access mobile devices in Windows 11.
+Consulting this comprehensive guide on allowing your PC to access mobile devices in Windows 11 provides additional assistance.

 Summary